-- normal or low muscle mass/bulk
+- normal or low amount of muscle

 So you can now see why the general medical term to describe this issue is hypermobility.

-Perhaps your skin is prone to stretch marks?
-Are your joints causing problems, which is then blamed on early osteoarthritic change by the doctor?
+- Or are your joints causing problems, which is then blamed on early osteoarthritic change by the doctor?

 The mechanisms that link these apparently unrelated symptom clusters are beginning to be understood.